huaminghuangtw/Deep-Work-Machine/README.md

 > _“Happiness doesn't always make us feel happy.
 Living up to our values, challenging ourselves, facing our mistakes, depriving ourselves… these aims make our lives happier, but they don't always make us feel happy in the moment.” — Gretchen Rubin_

 Discipline is the highest form of self-love.
-Practicing this discipline has been deeply rewarding, bringing a profound sense of purpose, satisfaction, and fulfillment to my creative work.
-[Cal Newport once said](https://calnewport.com/knowledge-workers-are-bad-at-working-and-heres-what-to-do-about-it/), “A working life dedicated to deep work is a working life well-lived.” **For me, a day devoted to deep work is a day well-spent.**
+Practicing this discipline has been a rewarding journey, bringing a profound sense of purpose, satisfaction, and fulfillment to my creative work.
+[Cal Newport once said](https://calnewport.com/knowledge-workers-are-bad-at-working-and-heres-what-to-do-about-it/), “A working life dedicated to deep work is a working life well-lived.” **For me, a day devoted to deep work is a day well-invested.**

 ## Stats